Dell PowerScale SmartSync With Wasabi With Dell ObjectScale

 Prerequisites

-An active Wasabi with Dell Object Storage Account
+• You have an active Wasabi With Dell Object Storage account.

-A Wasabi bucket created in the appropriate Wasabi OBS Storage Vault along with a user with available Access/Secret Keys.
+• A Wasabi bucket was created in the appropriate Wasabi With Dell ObjectScale Storage Vault, along with a user with available access/secret keys.

-Minimum PowerScale software release 9.11 and above.
+• Minimum PowerScale software release 9.11 and above is needed.
 Check with your Dell representative on the recommended release for SmartSync.

 Reference Architecture Diagram

-To use the SmartSync feature, you will need to activate the SmartSync Daemon, then configure a Certificate Authority on the PowerScale cluster, following the steps documented in the Dell PowerScale SmartSync KB Configuration Encryption section.
+1. To use the SmartSync feature, you will need to activate the SmartSync Daemon and then configure a Certificate Authority on the PowerScale cluster, following the steps documented in Dell PowerScale SmartSync KB Configuration Encryption.

-If a Certificate Authority is not correctly installed, you will get an error as described in the Troubleshooting Unconfigured CA section.
+If a Certificate Authority is not correctly installed, you will get an error as described in Troubleshooting Unconfigured CA.

 isi services -a isi_dm_d enable

-Create an ECS_S3 Account type pointing to your Wasabi ObjectScale bucket.
+3. Create a SmartSync replication account.
+To do so, create an ECS_S3 Account type pointing to your Wasabi ObjectScale bucket.

 For the Wasabi URI, be sure to include nns in the string to indicate NoNameSpace.